Skip to content

 • Value compared with simpler alternatives

 Affiliate programs do not decide what we recommend.
-We disclose paid links, mark them with sponsored/nofollow attributes, and keep the explanation useful even when a reader does not click a buying link.
+We disclose paid links, mark them with the appropriate sponsored and nofollow attributes, and keep each page useful even when a reader does not click a buying link.
+We do not accept payment for positive reviews, ranking placements, or guaranteed inclusion.